Aeliko/HKU-Staff-Management-System-Project/README.md

 ## Assumptions

-Length of name, role and attributes is shorter than std::string::max_size The ID and salary is larger or equal to 0 and smaller than std::numeric_limits<int>::max() The edits made satisfy the above assumptions
+Length of name, role and attributes is shorter than std::string::max_size<br/>
+The ID and salary is larger or equal to 0 and smaller than std::numeric_limits<int>::max()<br/>
+The edits made satisfy the above assumptions